History of the Conservative Party of Canada: Erin O'Toole (2020–2022)

-Second interim leadership (2022–present)
+Second interim leadership (2022)

 Deputy leader of the Conservative Party Candice Bergen was elected interim leader the same day O'Toole was ousted.
-Bergen's position as interim leader is set to last only a few months as a new leadership election is scheduled to be held.
-Conservative MP and former cabinet minister Pierre Poilievre is so far the only candidate to run in the race, announcing that he is "running for Prime Minister".
+Bergen's position as interim leader only lasted a few months as a leadership election was being held.
+Conservative MP and former cabinet minister Pierre Poilievre consistently led the race in opinion polls, announcing that he was "running for Prime Minister" in his campaign launch video.